German Accusative Case (der Akkusativ)

 πŸ‡ΊπŸ‡Έ The man has a dog.

-In this sentence, “Der Mann” is the subject performing the action and is, therefore, in the nominative case.
-Subjects conjugate verbs, so here, “haben” is conjugated by “der Mann”.
-“Einen Hund” is the direct object affected by the subject’s action, making it accusative.
+In this sentence, “Der Mann” is the subject performing the action and is therefore in the nominative case.
+The subject conjugates the verb, so here, “haben” is conjugated by “der Mann.”
+“Einen Hund” is the direct object, affected by the subject’s action, which makes it accusative.

 Article Declension in Accusative Case